-Craig Bush, Look, 'Years of enrichment: The society reaches another milestone' by Craig Bush, pg.
-12-15., Look May 2009, May 2009, 13.
+Craig Bush, Look, 'Years of enrichment: The society reaches another milestone', pg.
+12-15, Sydney, May 2009, 13.

-Edmund Capon (England; Australia, b.1940) (Author), Art Gallery of New South Wales: highlights from the collection, Sydney, 2008, 106 (colour illus.), 107 (colour illus., detail).
+Edmund Capon AM, OBE, Art Gallery of New South Wales: highlights from the collection, Sydney, 2008, 106 (colour illus.), 107 (colour illus., detail).

-Jill Sykes, Look, 'Stopped at Ashford Station' by Jill Sykes, pg.
-14-15., Look Dec 2006-Jan 2007, Dec 2006-Jan 2007, 14, 15 (colour illus.).
+Jill Sykes, Look, 'Stopped at Ashford Station', pg.
+14-15, Sydney, Dec 2006-Jan 2007, 14, 15 (colour illus.).

 Jill Sykes (Editor), Look, Sydney, Mar 2007, 9.